sclebow-iaac/bimsc25_studio-a_team-7/Notes/scl_notes.md

 Cesar Herbosa
 Andres Espinosa

+Concept:
+We reduce down to three main topics, energy, water and waste.
+Aiming for not net-zero but self-sufficiency 2x.
+From the waste part it's zero-waste development, connecting to city for wastewater.
+Trying to hide the existing wastewater plant.
+Trying to clean the waste from neighbors.

+About food, targetting a vegetarian + fish + chicken / eggs.
+Self sufficient using waste that is recycling.
+May use parks as food production and also lesuire.
+Want to work with Residential Team.

 ### Team 3 Structure
 > Load-bearing systems and vertical circulation.

 Marco Durand
 Filippo Batavia
 Joaquin Broquedis

+Concept:
+Want to focus on Flow through the building.
+Want to provide flexibility and easier to collaborate.
+Also to allow the building functions to change through the life of the building.
+Main metric, greater slab total area vs smallest structural element area.
+Want to combine vertical cores and horizontal circulation into diagonal "cores" with junctions.
+Junctions could serve as centers of districts and mobility hubs.

+Also want to keep ground floor elevated to allow connection to urban flow.
+We want to make this structural system as flexible as possible.
+Rather than a fixed structure, we could take a 3D topological map based on which programs need to be connected and translate that into a structural diagram.

+Flow of forces and follow circulation through the main building, and exoskeleton to handle torsion and seismic activity.
+Also consider the flow of water through the buidling, collect water on roof and store as seismic dampers.
+Then flow the water through the building to serve other functions, like food production.

+They will be taking some space from the water treatment plant, want to integrate the plant into the building's water use.
+Could have flowing water / waterfalls through offices, or ponds / fountains in parks.

+Thinking about a network of voids and negative space to serve green space and provide daylight.

 ### Team 4 Facade